ConceptaNjolima/MyTNTResources/Week 2/[ENG2.1]Components.md

 # Components

-This lesson explains in detail how a component works and how its methods function
+This lesson explores the purpose of a React component, how a component works and how its methods function

 ## Learning objectives

+* TNTs will be able to describe the purpose of a React component
 * TNTs will understand how a component's key methods function
 * TNTs will practice building components

 ## Time required and pace

-Total time: 1 hour
+Total time: 2 hours, 20 minutes

+- 30 minutes - pre-session: background learning, research, and investigations
+- 80 minutes - session
+  - 20 minutes - Investigate the purpose of React components
-* 20 minutes – explain basic component's content
+  - 20 minutes – explain basic component's content
-* 10 minutes – Explain component's lifecycle
+  - 10 minutes – Explain component's lifecycle
-* 30 minutes - practice
+  - 30 minutes - practice
+- 30 minutes - post-session: what to continue working on, how it ties into the next sessions or projects

-## Background / review
+## Pre-session

+- Read the article [What is a React Component](https://www.educative.io/edpresso/what-is-a-react-component) and experiment with the code samples
+-

 ## Lesson details

+### What is a Component?

+- In Breakout Groups of 3 to 4
+  - Brainstorm a list of your daily schedule analogous to components, e.g., Breakfast.
+How might thinking about your schedule as "components" be useful?
+  - Explore several given websites to look for component candidates
+-

 ### Component description (20 minutes)